-- (i) The City is responsible for the planting of all street trees.
+- (i) The City is responsible for the planting of all street tees.
 Any other planting without authorisation by the City is not permitted. - (ii) A street tree planted without the City's approval may be retained at the discretion of the City providing it is a suitable variety for the specific location. - (iii) Owing to the varying growth habit of tree species, certain trees or species may be deemed by the City to be unsuitable in particular locations (e.g. due to unpredicted growth characteristics, risk of disease / pest infestation, limb stability, etc).
 In such instances, a qualified Arborist will be engaged to provide a report and recommendations on the tree which will be carried out in accordance with the policy.

-3. Street Tree Pruning and Maintenance
+3. Street Tree Pruning

-(i) The City is responsible for the pruning and maintenance of all street trees.
+(i) The City is responsible for the pruning of all street trees.

-- (ii) The City, or its nominated contractor, shall undertake the pruning of street trees on a scheduled basis, where required, to address at least one of the following requirements - - Clear the canopy from interference with overhead powerlines and other essential services. - Remove overhanging branches considered hazardous to traffic, buildings or structures, - Under prune low growing branches considered hazardous to pedestrians, cyclists, or motorists. - Remedial prune to form the shape of trees, encourage new growth or remove dead, dying or diseased limbs and branches; or - Property line prune (upon adjoining property resident request) to remove any canopy overhanging into private property. - (iv) Ongoing street tree maintenance in respect to watering and pest and disease management will be undertaken with an assessment of priorities, risk and arborist assessment where required. - (v) With the objective of retaining tree canopy, the City will undertake ongoing research into managing street tree resilience against extreme weather conditions.
+- (ii) The City, or its nominated contractor, shall undertake the pruning of street trees on a scheduled basis, where required, to address at least one of the following requirements - - Clear the canopy from interference with overhead powerlines and other essential services; - Remove overhanging branches considered hazardous to traffic, buildings or structures: - Under prune low growing branches considered hazardous to pedestrians, cyclists or motorists; - Remedial prune to form the shape of trees, encourage new growth or remove dead, dying or diseased limbs and branches; or - Property line prune (upon adjoining property resident request) to remove any canopy overhanging into private property.